 We find that the reallocation effect is quantitatively significant, as shown in Figure 6.
 The fall in the interest rate initially leads to an expansion in output, with a positive reallocation of capital across entrepreneurs, a positive and increasing capital-supply effect, and a high and increasing price of capital.
 Eventually, however, the expansion turns into a contraction, with a negative and decreasing reallocation effect, a positive but decreasing capital-supply effect, and a high but decreasing asset price.
-The capital reallocation effect in the long term is about -7% and explains approximately 80% of the long-run change in output.24 Moreover, this finding is robust to changes in key parameter values, as discussed below.
+In the long-run, the capital-reallocation effect leads to a 7% decline in output, although this decline is partly offset by the increase in the capital supply.
+Moreover, this finding is robust to changes in key parameter values, as discussed below.